kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 the same flow identifier, but with different latency constraints.

-It is required to support control loops where each request presents its own latency constraints to the network and where commands are small-sized packets.
+It is required to support control loops where each request presents its own latency constraints to the network and where commands are small sized packets.

 ###  Periodicity {#ocn-intervals}

-Sensors emit data at regular intervals, but this information may not always be time-constrained.
-Usually, controllers are programmed to tolerate and record intermittent losses.
-Automation software can make a more informed decision by monitoring a lot of sensor data.
-Thus, the traffic volume generated by sensors is expected to high.
-The periodicity of each sensor can also vary based on the equipment.
+Sensors emit data at regular intervals; i.e., there may be more tolerance to variations in jitter between the measurement intervals.
+Usually, 'process controllers' or applications listening to sensor data are programmed to tolerate and record intermittent losses or delay variations upto certain number of times.
+Therefore, time criticality is not always high.

+Notably, industrial software now increasingly rely on sensor data collection to monitor the state and behavior of the entire shop floor.
+Thus, the number of sensors are growing and the combined traffic volume generated by sensors is expected to be very high.
+In fact will contribute to a large percentage of ocn traffic.
+Moreover, the periodicity of each sensor will also vary based on the equipment.

 It is required that network capacity is planned appropriately for the periodic traffic generated from the different sensors.
 The periodic interval should also